Public housing estates in Tin Shui Wai: Tin Chung Court

 Tin Chung Court (天頌苑) is a HOS court in Tin Shui Wai, located near Tin Wah Estate.
 It comprises 15 blocks completed in 1999 and 2002 respectively.

 Short-piling scandal

 In 1999, the piles of Blocks K (Chung Po House) and L (Chung Ho House) were found to be shortened by up to seven meters compared with the standard requirement.
 Foundation strengthening works was then carried out in the block and completed in 2002.
-640 units in the two blocks was sold to the public in 2009.
+640 units in the two blocks were sold to the public in 2009.